-It’s the start of 2018, and we’ve been reading loads of ideas, quotes, suggestions on how to make it YOUR year, right?
+As the year ends, you’ve been reading loads of ideas, quotes, suggestions on how to make it YOUR year, right?
 I am guilty of that too, so don’t you worry, it’s just the way it is.

-Where would you like to take your brand in 2018?
-According to your stats, what were the most successful blog posts in 2017?
+Where would you like to take your brand next year?
+According to your stats, what were the most successful pages, Instagram posts or podcast episodes this year?
 What are the emails with the highest click rate?
 If you haven’t answered these questions, you totally should.

 Let’s take Facebook for example: being part of many online masterminds and participate in engagement threads can be the reason behind this.
 If you’re like me, consider the groups that are most beneficial and productive and eliminate the others (I remember one time, 2014, I was engaging in about 30 groups).
 One of the biggest barriers to success is distractions.

 I also tended to neglect Pinterest – quite a lot – it has been a game-changer in the past two weeks thanks to my own course and another workshop I am working.

 If Pinterest is a heavy hitter for you, take a look at the popular pins to see what your readers like.
 Have a good spring clean through your boards and delete pins that no longer represent your brand and interests.
 Established clear, concise boards for pinning.

 Your branding, Instagram or website are representations of you.
 When people come to you, they don’t want to use Google Maps to find the information that they’re looking for.
 They are coming to get the information and/or services that you provide.
 Make this easy for them, please.

 When was the last time that you’ve updated your design?
 Is your bio up to date on social?
 When’s the last time you updated your links?

 When it comes to your website, you are most likely to have on average 10 broken links lying around, I recommend using tools like W3C Checker to spot them.
 I tend to revamp my website once a month, to be sure all the dates are correct and my bio is not dated 2014.